Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Future Research Directions

-Following the previous points, it is important to explicitly tackle situations in which the use of ML techniques causes unpredictable performance, and may compromise the correct operation of a certain feature or even the whole WiFi network.
-An open challenge is to design robust ML solutions that may sacrifice performance in general to prevent unexpected behaviours in particular scenarios.
+Following the previous points, it is important to explicitly tackle situations in which ML techniques cause unpredictable performance and may compromise the correct operation of a certain feature or even the whole Wi-Fi network.
+An open challenge is to design robust ML solutions that may sacrifice performance in general to prevent unexpected behaviors in particular scenarios.

-ML-based models are highly successful and provide superb performance in many complex tasks, however, so far they are applied in a \textit{black-box} manner, i.e., no information is provided about what exactly makes them arrive at their decisions.
+ML-based models are highly successful and provide superb performance in many complex tasks.
+So far, however, models are applied in a \textit{black-box} manner, i.e., no information is provided about what exactly makes them arrive at their decisions.
 This lack of transparency can be a major drawback and might remain a limiting factor for the broad adoption of ML-based algorithms in the area of wireless network control.
-Specifically, giving up human control to an \textit{intelligent black-box} brings the risk of improper behaviour or unsafe decisions that might be dangerous for the operation of wireless networks, which in many cases may be considered critical infrastructure.
-In recent years, research on explaining and interpreting deep learning models attracted increasing attention: the work of \textcite{Samek2019} targets validation of agent behaviour and establishing guarantees that they will continue to perform as expected when deployed in a real-world environment.
-Furthermore, due to explaining the internal structures, researchers hope to learn from ML-based agents capable of learning patterns that are not tractable by humans.
+Specifically, giving up human control to an \textit{intelligent black-box} brings the risk of improper behavior or unsafe decisions that might be dangerous for the operation of wireless networks, which in many cases may be considered critical infrastructure.
+In recent years, research on explaining and interpreting deep learning models attracted increasing attention: the work of \textcite{Samek2019} targets validation of agent behavior and establishing guarantees that they will continue to perform as expected when deployed in a real-world environment.
+Furthermore, by explaining the internal structures, researchers hope to learn from ML-based agents capable of learning patterns that are not tractable by humans.
 To conclude, the explainability of ML agents will be of significant importance for the verification and certification (i.e., checking compliance with regulations) of ML-based wireless network control systems.